-Within the County, there are approximately 296,000 real property accounts, 310,000 individual personal property accounts and 25,000 business personal property accounts.
+Within Jackson County, there are approximately 296,000 real property accounts; 310,000 individual personal property accounts and 25,000 business personal property accounts.
 All personal property accounts are reassessed annually through declaration forms,

 The result of this process is to set the assessed valuation of property in Jackson County.
 Such assessed valuation and levies set by Jackson County and other tax authorities, like cities and school districts, are used to calculate the property taxes that fund those taxing authorities.